 - 12-step program

-Since each patient has needs particular to their experience, they will have a unique set of therapies for their treatment.
+Since each client has needs particular to their experience, they will require a unique set of therapies for their treatment.
 Following through with opiate addiction treatment after detox is vital for lasting recovery.
-By completing a treatment plan, patients have a lower chance of relapse.
+By completing a treatment plan, clients have a lower chance of relapse.
 Plus, they can find ways to cope in healthy ways with their life stresses.
-Better coping prevents future use of opiates or other drugs.
+Better coping skills can prevent future use of opiates or other drugs.

 Start the path toward a full recovery by reaching out to our Baltimore opiate detox facility today.
 Phone us at 833.714.1575 or reach out to us through our contact form.
 We can help with insurance verification, provide information about our opiate detox services, assist with learning about our other treatments, and much more.
-We treat every patient as a whole.
-Therefore, we emphasize their roles in social circles.
-Our treatment programs help them to quit drugs and alcohol and return to their social circles successfully.
+Lasting recovery is possible—take the first step today.